-Nursing union plans new strikes next month, with twice as many walking out
+Nursing union warns of more strikes next month with twice as many walking out

 Ministers are pushing for new laws requiring minimum levels of service on strike days – legislation that is expected to take around six months to pass through Parliament.

-Royal College general secretary Pat Cullen described the prime minister’s position in their negotiation deadlock as “baffling, reckless and politically ill-considered”.
+Royal College of Nursing (RCN) general secretary Pat Cullen described the prime minister’s position in their negotiation deadlock as “baffling, reckless and politically ill-considered”.

 Nursing staff from more than 70 NHS trusts in England are set to take industrial action on Wednesday and Thursday next week.